moincreemers/swt/features.md

 - Templates: When using DataTemplateWidget with more than one template and refreshing, RemoveAllClones is now called on all templates.
 Note that this means that developers should not use the same template from multiple DataTemplateWidgets if it is not the intention to remove all clones every time the data is updated.
+- update service support for other HTTP methods and encoding
+- Tracing.
+Methods can now call JsWriter.trace(JsMethod) -> js.trace(this).
+This will add tracing code to the top of the method.
+Then subsequent js.trace(format, args[]) can be used to log messages that will appear only when the method is whitelisted in JsLogFilter.
+This way we can target console logging to specific functions.
+- GetPageArgument throws when more than one 'd' argument is present on the hash.

 ## Rejected